tempe-techie/periodic-staking-rewards/README.md

 > Still work-in-progress (WIP)

-Staking smart contract vault that issues ETH or token rewards to stakers.
-Rewards are issued for a selected period (e.g. 1 week).
+This is a staking smart contract vault that periodically issues ETH rewards to stakers.

-The PeriodicEthRewards.sol is partially compatible with ERC-4626 (some of the important function headers are the same).
+ETH can be sent to the contract at any time without a specific schedule.
+This feature is useful for protocols that collect fees and want to distribute them to specific token holders.
+The staking contract can run indefinitely without an end date.

+The smart contract deployer sets a reward period, which can be, for example, one week.
+During this time, rewards accrue for stakers.
+Once the period is over, stakers have one week to collect their rewards.
+If they do not, their reward is forfeited and rolled over into the next period.
+The claim period is always the same length as the reward accrual period.

 Actions:
 - Claim
-- Deposit & Lock & Claim
+- Deposit (& Lock & Claim)
-- Withdraw & Claim
+- Withdraw (& Claim)

 TODO:
-- futureClaim view function?
-  - function that calculates the future claim for a given user based on futureRewards and user's balanceOf
-  - the future claim is not exact, because it may change up or down depending on the futureRewards and other users' deposits/withdrawals
-- reentrancy guard for the _claim function?
+- mitigate an asset locking attack
 - Tests

 ## Potential issues